 Tongues today are often a cause of confusion.
 Paul addresses this in 1 Corinthians 14:10: "There are doubtless many different languages in the world, and none is without meaning."
 A "tongue" without meaning is not a spiritual gift.
 Each of the gifts of the Spirit are given for the common good, so it doesn't stand to reason that a person would stand up in a worship service and speak unintelligibly "for the common good" (1 Corinthians 12:7-11).
 Therefore, God gave the gift of interpretation of tongues alongside the gift of speaking in tongues.
 Most of what passes for speaking in tongues today is simply gibberish, languages "without meaning" as Paul described them.
 The Apostle Paul himself said that in the church he would "rather speak five words with my mind in order to instruct others, than ten thousand words in a tongue" (1 Corinthians 14:19).
 In today's churches, where everyone speaks and understands the same language, it doesn't seem logical that someone speaking another language that no one understands could be edifying the body of Christ, even if it is "interpreted."

 Certainly God can use this or any gift in order to communicate His Word to a person of another language.
 However, if the gift of tongues (languages) is for the church today, there would be no need for training missionaries in language schools to speak the languages of the peoples they minister to in foreign lands.
 We could simply seek out those with the gift of tongues and send them to the nations that speak that tongue.
 Clearly, God is not doing this.
-The vast majority of believers who claim to practice the gift of speaking in tongues do not do so in agreement with the Scriptures mentioned above.
-Whatever is practiced in churches today, it is rarely, if ever, the biblical gift of tongues as it was practiced in the early church.
+It seems that the majority of believers who claim to practice the gift of speaking in tongues do not do so in agreement with the Scriptures mentioned above.
+Whatever is practiced in churches today, it seems rarely, if ever, to be the biblical gift of tongues as it was practiced in the early church.